CycloneDX/cdxgen/README.md

                                purl2cpe.                               [boolean]
       --cpe-data               Path to the purl2cpe sqllite database.
                                                         [default: "purl2cpe.db"]
+      --component-supplier-name  The organization that supplied the component.
+                                 The supplier may often be the manufacturer, but may also be a distributor or repackager.
+      --component-supplier-url   The organization url that supplied the component.
+The supplier may often be the manufacturer, but may also be a distributor or repackager.
       --version                Show version number                     [boolean] -h                           Show help                               [boolean]
 ```